 In this article, you’ll find a bunch of art therapy activities inspired by Russian art therapist and psychologist Victoria Nazarevich.

-Those who undergo formal art therapy with trained art therapists are often taught to reflect on their art and examine any emotional or psychological truths that may be inherent in what they create.
+Those who undergo such therapy with trained therapists are often taught to reflect on their art and examine any emotional or psychological truths that may be inherent in what they create.

 Art Therapy is For Children, Adults, the Elderly – Everyone!